summit00/pid_controller_c/README.md

 ## Folder Structure

-- `source/`
-  Core C code for the PID controller (`pid.c`, `pid.h`).

-- `simulation/utils/`
-  Python utility modules for simulation, including plant models, simulators, tuners, and plotting tools.

-- `simulation/demo/`
-  Example scripts and ready-to-run demos for simulating and visualizing the RL circuit with the PI controller.

-- `simulation/tests/`
+- `demos/`
-  Unit and integration tests running in a Github CI.
+  Demonstration of PID working in combination with RL Circuit and DCMotor.

 - `docs/`
   Documentation and tutorials, including a detailed PID theory and tuning guide.

+- `embedded/`
+  C code for the PID controller (`pid.c`, `pid.h`).

+- `pid/`
+  Python code for the PID controller (`pid.py`).

+- `simulation/plants/`
+  Python code for the plant models from the demo.

+- `simulation/`
+  Python framework for simulating and plotting the control system.

+- `tests/`
+  Unit and integration tests running in a Github CI.

 ---

 ## How It Works

 - **PID Controller:**
-  Written in C for embedded compatibility.
-The C code is compiled into a shared library (`.dll` for Windows, `.so` for Linux).
+  Written in C for embedded compatibility or in python for ready to use simulation.
-  The demo uses only the **P** and **I** terms (PI controller).
+  The demos are using different configurations of the controller (PI, PID).

 - **Simulation:**
   All simulation logic, plant modeling, and visualization are handled in Python.
-The Python code calls the C PI controller via a wrapper (`pid_wrapper.py`).

 ---